Zillow revenue surges as users flock to property site

 Analysts on average had been expecting first-quarter revenue of $34 million, according to Thomson Reuters I/B/E/S.

-Seattle-based Zillow, which provides online housing value appraisals known as "Zestimates", generates revenue from real estate advertising.
+Seattle-based Zillow, which provides online housing value appraisals known as "Zestimates", favors the popular "freemium" model for its products, in which the basic version is free but additional features require payment.

 With 45.9 million unique users, January 2013 was a record month for traffic, the company said.
 More than half of all users accessed the site using mobile devices.